Be Careful About Relying on Magnetic Sweeper Strength Ratings, or Magnetic Field or Flux Density Quantifications

 Considering only these numbers one would think that a refrigerator magnet is more powerful than the earth.
 This of course is incorrect, the earth, due to its immense size is immeasurably more powerful.

-We therefore had to come up with a way of communicating magnet strength that everyone would practically be able to relate to and understand, which is why we use the “maximum lifting height using a two and a half inch standard nail”.
+We have also attempted to come up with a way of communicating magnet strength that everyone would practically be able to relate to and understand, which is why we use the “maximum lifting height using a two and a half inch standard nail” measurement.